How to Self-Publish on Amazon KDP in 2021

 When you enroll in KDP Select only, your book is available on Amazon only.
 Amazon’s share of the global ebook market is high, but I recommend fitting more revenue streams to your business.
 Being available in several markets and stores is worth it.
 The more stores your book appears in, the higher your search engine result and Google ranking will be too.

-I want you to know that it's never been easier to self-publish your book in numerous stores and countries today.
+Know that it's never been easier to self-publish your book in numerous stores and countries today.
 Check out this write-up on why publishing to more places internationally helps maximize your selling potential.